-The instructor's class notes will be recorded in zoom
+The instructor's class notes will be recorded in zoom for zoom classes only.

 It is important to review notes nightly in order to identify items that you do not understand.
 If you don't understand what is happening in class, then make a special note to yourself (in a right hand column of your lecture notes notebook) in order to get help from someone including possibly the instructor.